ethereum/ethereum-org-website/src/content/decentralization/index.md

 - Attacks that generate more money than they cost to execute (bank robberies, hardware manufactured with hidden vulnerability)
 - Powerful people who conspire against less-powerful people (censorship, exploitation, monopolies)

-The international economic crisis in 2008 was the direct result of systematic exploitation and bad decisionmaking.
+The international economic crisis in 2008 was the direct result of systematic exploitation and bad decision-making.
 Perhaps unsurprisingly, Bitcoin began to gain popularity in the aftermath as a decentralized alternative to traditional assets.

 Decentralized systems reduce or eliminate many of the risks inherent in centralized ones.
 It depends on the exact architecture, but here are some examples of how:

 - **Diversity**: Including diverse members and structural elements that (collectively) are unlikely to fail.
 - **Dispersion**: Eliminating single points of failure and therefore increasing the cost of attacks.
 - **Mutuality**: Creating networks in which corruption, collusion, and other bad actions would hurt the people trying to gain.
-- **Distribution**: Distributing decision-making power so that it would be difficult (or at least unprofitable) for an individual member or group of members to obtain control or undue influence.
+- **Distribution**: Distributing decision making power so that it would be difficult (or at least unprofitable) for an individual member or group of members to obtain control or undue influence.
 - **Integrity**: Building networks of people who work towards principles of decentralization (as opposed to a network of people who, say, buy a large amount of a single currency when it is worth almost nothing and then proceed to exaggerate the benefits of their choice while bashing all other projects).
 - **Resistance**: In general, building things that resist unwanted behavior instead of things that punish or mitigate it.